 Certifications are a big part of the IT industry, and many IT professionals have attained at least one certification.
 This would have taken quite a bit of work and you should be able to show it off, right?
 What better place to show it off than to add it to your resume!
 It can also help with getting a job, right?
 Well, let’s find out if you should put your certification logo on my resume.

-The short answer is no, you should not put it on your resume.
+The short answer is no, you should not put it on your resume or create something similar.

 While it may seem like a good idea – it validates your certification, makes it stand out on your resume, and could impress the reader.
 Let’s take a look at some of the reasons why this is the case.